Hawaiian Way Fund

-Hawaiian Way Fund (HWF), based in Honolulu, Hawaii, is the donor program of the Council for Native Hawaiian Advancement (CNHA), a tax-exempt non-profit corporation reaching hundreds of community-based organizations.
+Hawaiian Way Fund (HWF), based in Honolulu, Hawaii, is the donor program of the Hawaiian Council, a tax-exempt non-profit corporation reaching hundreds of community-based organizations.
 The HWF name celebrates the Hawaiian way by which Aloha is shared, the Hawaiian way by which the lives of others are enhanced, and the Hawaiian way of finding solutions within the community.
 The name represents and honors the Indigenous culture of the Hawaiian Islands.
 The purpose of the HWF is to enhance the well-being of Hawaii through community-based initiatives founded on Hawaiian culture, knowledge, and traditions.
 It is a unique cultural and community development fund that connects everyday individuals to the power of Hawaiian culture.

 The overall goals of the HWF are: